 CHE welcomes applications from students in any graduate degree program at UW-Madison.
 Master’s degree students who complete the program receive CHE Certificates in addition to their degrees.
 In most cases, certificate credits can be double-counted with credits students are already earning for their major degrees.
 Doctoral students can complete either the Certificate or the PhD Minor.
 CHE is not available as a stand-alone graduate degree.

-To apply, click the application form button below.
+To apply, submit an application form.
 This form includes detailed instructions for applying to a CHE graduate program.

-After all CHE graduate program requirements have been fulfilled, students must return to this page to submit a graduate program completion form (click the completion form button below).
+After all CHE graduate program requirements have been fulfilled, students must submit a graduate program completion form.